kinecosystem/kin-website-docs/docs/kin-architecture-overview.md

 There are two Agora environments available for developers to use:

-- Test: this environment is where developers should test their integration of Kin and interacts with a test version of the blockchain.
+- **Test**: this environment is where developers should test their integration of Kin and interacts with a test version of the blockchain.
+Developers can make use of [friendbot](/friendbot) to create and fund accounts on the test blockchain for testing purposes.
-- Production: this environment should be used by applications released to users.
+- **Production**: this environment should be used by applications released to users.
 It interacts with the production blockchain, where all public transactions occur.

 These two environments are designed to be as similar as possible, so developers can expect that integrations developed using the Development environment will work as expected on the Production environment.
 The client and server SDKs can be configured to use either of these environments.
 Developers should ensure that their client app and backend server have been configured to use the same environment when developing.